 Scullin has been a realist painter since his teens.
 Tom has had 16 one-person shows, the most recent being at the Regitz Galley at the Ware Center in Lancaster, PA.
 Some of his other one-person shows have been in the Jun Gallery and the Hahnemann University Gallery, both in Philadelphia, PA.

 Scullin has participated in over 60 group or juried shows.
 He has won four First prize painting awards as well having been exhibited four times in the prestigious Butler Art Museum in Youngstown, Ohio.

-I have always explored a realism that has the grandness of the Baroque, but is also imbued with a feeling of mystery.
-This is even shown in my still life paintings.
+I have always explored a realism that has the grandness of the Baroque that is iimbued with a feeling of mystery.
+This is even evidenced in my still life paintings.
 All is an interaction of characters that etch themselves in time.

-The spectacle of the American Southwest inspired me to explore that theme for over a decade.
+The spectacle of the American Southwest inspired me to explore that location for over a decade.
 Almost all of these paintings are in an oval format in order to capture the panorama of a complete visual field.
-Some of the paintings are executed on large-scale concave fiberglass shapes that would envelop the viewer.
+Some of the paintings are executed on large-scale concave fiberglass shapes that envelop the viewer.
 My influences include Hockney's photography and Frederic Church.
 The process of erosion makes many of these monuments visible and are nature's sculptures, much as Michangelo had to carve marble.

-Since that time, I have dealt with allegories in order to investigate themes of history, enigma, and morality.
+Since that time, I have dealt with allegorical paintings in order to investigate themes of history, enigma, and morality.
 The earliest stage of this was the theme of the Sacred and the Profane.
 Then I covered historical figures and their consequences.
 I wanted to deconstruct the concept of "allegorical paintings".
 They were once the playtoys of propagana for mass murdering monsters.
 Now their crimes are seen for what they are.